mihailthebuilder/fight-alerts-backend/README.md

 # TODO

 Set up AWS RDS db to write the data to
+- write Cucumber test
+- write unit test
+- amend code to use db
 - write terraform
-- amend code to use db (with tests)
-- add unit & service tests

 Figure out how to do the notificiation sender
 - maybe a lambda that continuosly checks the db and if it's close to event, it gets triggered